qoherent/.github/profile/README.md

 - [Ash](https://github.com/abeigi) can bench press 370 pounds but not 375 pounds. 🦾

+- [Pasquale](https://github.com/pasquale8120) spent the summer of 2019 chasing then winning [the coolest sailing race in Lake Ontario](https://www.loor.ca/susan-hood-trophy-race). ⛵

 - [Adrian](https://github.com/adrian-qoherent) can decipher Morse Code by ear and has established two-way radio communication with individuals in over
 100 countries across all continents, except Antarctica. 📻🌍